 This characterisation yields conditions under which changing a profile of points does not change the geometric median, as summarized in the following corollary:

-\begin{corollary} Let $\vec{x}\in X^n$, and denote by $y$ the geometric median of $\vec{x}$.
+\begin{corollary} Let $\vec{x}\in (\R^2)^n$, and denote by $y$ the geometric median of $\vec{x}$.
 For any $i$, if $x_i \neq y$ and if $x_i' \in \{ y + t(x_i - y) \, | \, t \in \R_{\geq 0} \} $, then the geometric median for the profile $(x_i', x_{-i})$ is also $y$. \end{corollary} Informally, moving a point directly away from or directly towards (but not past) the geometric median leaves the geometric median unchanged.
 We will use this observation repeatedly in the sequel and note here that in fact it will be the only characteristic of the geometric median that we use for much of the paper.
-We refer to the geometric median by $g(\vec{x})$.
-We use the notation $a_{g}(\vec{x})$ and $b_{g}(\vec{x})$ to denote the first and second coordinates of $g(\vec{x})$, respectively.\\
+We refer to the geometric median by $g(\vec{x})$.\\

-It follows from Lemma~\ref{characterisation} that the geometric median mechanism is not strategyproof. \citet{meir_strategyproof_2019} finds an upper bound on the AR of coordinate-wise median in the $m$ dimensional problem: \begin{lemma}[\citet{meir_strategyproof_2019}] For $X=\R^m$ and the utilitarian objective $sc(y,\vec{x})=\sum \norm{y-x_i}$, the coordinate-wise median mechanism has an approximation ratio of at most $\sqrt{m}$ for any number of agents $n$. \end{lemma}
+It follows from Lemma~\ref{characterisation} that the geometric median mechanism is not strategyproof. \citet{meir_strategyproof_2019} finds an upper bound on the AR of the coordinate-wise median mechanism in the $m-$dimensional problem: \begin{lem}[\citet{meir_strategyproof_2019}] For $X=\R^m$ and the utilitarian objective $sc(y,\vec{x})=\sum \norm{y-x_i}$, the coordinate-wise median mechanism has an approximation ratio of at most $\sqrt{m}$ for any number of agents $n$. \end{lem}